Authored by the expert who managed and guided the team behind the Nigeria Property Pack

 What is the average housing price in Abuja in 2026?

-We are writing this as of the first half of 2026 using the latest November 2025 data from authoritative Nigerian property sources, which we manually verified for accuracy.
+We are writing this as of 2026, using the latest data we collected from authoritative sources and manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Abuja.